butlfrazp/text-to-sql-example/Readme.md

 The SQL tables are used as the `main` program will read the tables to construct the queries.
 There are sample scripts under `src/database/sample/Tables` to create different tables.
 Feel free to either get started with these scripts or create your own tables.

+### Input Prompt

+The input prompt uses the default prompts from langchain for sql databases.
+Examples of these prompts can be found [here](https://github.com/hwchase17/langchain/blob/master/langchain/chains/sql_database/prompt.py).
+With the prompt, the table information and samples are passed to the prompt as well as question.

 ### Running the program